whatwg/sg/Workstream Policy.md

 ### Notice for Living Standards

 [Living Standards][Living Standard] must include the following notice, including the links:
 > Copyright © WHATWG (Apple, Google, Mozilla, Microsoft).
-This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/), and to the extent portions of it are incorporated into source code, such portions in the source code are licensed under the [BSD 3-Clause License].
+This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+To the extent portions of it are incorporated into source code, such portions in the source code are licensed under the [BSD 3-Clause License] instead.

 For each [Living Standard] that has had at least one [Review Draft][review-draft] published, it must also include the following notice:
 > This is the Living Standard.
 Those interested in the patent-review version should view the Living